suyashpradhan/backend-nodejs/README.md

 | Older way                     |            New approach             |
 | Synchronous                   |            Asynchronous             |
 | Non Strict Mode               |             Strict Mode             |

+### How Modules works internally

+1. All the code of the module is wrapped inside a IIFE function, and because of that we are able we are not able to access certain properties because of scopes.
+2.